Adopting A Baby

 If you choose a private adoption, you will need to work with your attorney to become certified as qualified adoptive parents by the Family or Surrogate’s Court in the county where you reside.
 The certification process requires obtaining a home study, fingerprinting for a criminal history check, an address history for a child abuse/neglect check, providing medical clearances from your primary care physician, and providing some basic information about your finances.
 Once the Court certifies you, your certification is good for 18 months.
 You cannot take custody of a child until you have received your certification.

 The next step is to find a birth mother.
 In a private adoption, you are responsible for networking and advertising in order to locate a birth mother.
-For more information on this process, please learn about .
+For more information on this process, please learn about finding a birth mother.

 Private Agency Adoption